Stuck on Repeat (song)

-"Stuck on Repeat" is a song by English singer and songwriter Little Boots from her debut extended play (EP), Arecibo (2008), and later appearing on her debut studio album, Hands (2009).
-Written by Little Boots, Greg Kurstin and Joe Goddard, and produced by Goddard, the song was released as a promotional single in the United Kingdom in February 2008.
+"Stuck on Repeat" is a song by English singer and songwriter Little Boots from her debut extended play, Arecibo (2008), and later appearing on her debut studio album, Hands (2009).
+Written by Little Boots, Greg Kurstin and Joe Goddard, and produced by the latter, the song was released as a promotional single in the United Kingdom in February 2008.
+The song was recorded in the bedroom of Joe Goddard in London, and is heavily inspired by the disco era, with a focus on romantic obsession with music and rhythm as a metaphor.
+"Stuck on Repeat" was initially released as a seven-minute track, later being re-composed to a three-minute track for Arecibo and Hands.

+Upon release, "Stuck on Repeat" was met with acclaim from music critics, who praised its electro-pop aesthetic, Hesketh's vocal performance, and its addictive rhythm.
+The song became a hit with online listeners, and was celebrated as one of the best songs of 2008 by Pitchfork.
+Additionally, many music journalists cite "Stuck on Repeat" as Little Boots' breakout release, with the song being used to promote her debut album, Hands.
+Nearly a year after its release, "Stuck on Repeat" debuted on Billboard's Dance Singles Sales chart, where it peaked at position number seven.

 Background and writing

-"Stuck on Repeat" was originally recorded as a rough demo by Little Boots after she had composed a loop that sounded like Giorgio Moroder.
-Excited about the demo she sent it to several musicians and record labels, but never heard back from them.
-A friend of Goddard sent him the demo much to the embarrassment of Little Boots.
-Goddard, however, saw potential in the song and volunteered to remix it.
-Eventually, he rewrote and produced the song with Little Boots.
+"Stuck on Repeat" was originally written in secret by Little Boots while still with her band, Dead Disco.
+According to Hesketh, her band disliked her songs, which directed her to upload her songs to YouTube and MySpace, which included early samples of "Stuck on Repeat".

 "Stuck on Repeat" was composed by Little Boots and Goddard with Australian singer Kylie Minogue in mind.
-It was recorded in Goddard's bedroom.
+The song was recorded in Goddard's bedroom, with much of its development taking place over email.
 Little Boots described the recording process as "weird" because she mostly communicated with Goddard through e-mail.
 Whenever he was in London she would visit his home and record her vocals.
 The track was inspired by the disco era and describes romantic infatuation using music as a metaphor.
+The song was primarily composed with Little Boots' personal Tenori-on, an electrical Japanese instrument.
+"Stuck on Repeat" was also composed using synthesizers, keyboards, and chimes.